icsme2020author/Class-Prioritization-for-Tuning/README.md

 AllData includes the median number of covered branches of all studied classes.
 AllResults includes the summary of data like some statistical numbers.

 # How to tune?
+First, we have to rank the classes, then we use Meta-GA to tune the classes.
 We use the Meta-GA method here in two ways globally and in class-level.
-Both cases are included in the folders.
+Both cases are included in the code folders, and you can see the differences in implementations there.

+# How did we calculate the top features?
+For all 100 train-test splits, we used RFE method to find the top X features, then we reported the two most repeated features in all test splits.

 # Top features
 - Top 2 featues: ['rfc' 'else']
 - Top 5 featues: ['else' 'rfc' 'Abstract Class Count' 'Difficulty' 'comparisonsQty']
 - Top 10 featues: ['Difficulty' 'rfc' 'Abstract Class Count' 'else' 'anonymousClassesQty'